 Taking fabulous photos has always been a challenge for me.
-My husband, an architect by profession, seems to take that "it shot" time and time again with relative ease.
+My husband, an architect by profession, seems to take that it shot time and time again with relative ease.
 Through the years I have asked him to enlighten me as to what his secret was.
 Patiently, he would explain light source and direction, composition elements, focal point importance, etc. Growing increasingly frustrated, I decided to take some substantive action to improve my skills by enrolling in a National Geographic weekend photography workshop and WOW was it worth it!

 Throughout most of my 2016 travels, I used both a Nikon 5300 camera and my smartphone to snap my serendipitous and staged photos alike.
 What I experienced was I was taking better photos with my smartphone than my expensive camera.
-Likewise, I was getting more of those instantaneous, special shots with the smartphone because it was always hanging across my shoulder in a Bandolier case ready to "capture a visual moment."
+Likewise, I was getting more of those instantaneous, special shots with the smartphone because it was always hanging across my shoulder in my Bandolier case ready to "capture a visual moment."

 My entire life I have been known to be the type of person who has a lot of moxie.
 Rarely, am I intimidated by anything or anyone.
-Consequently, from time to time I get into situations where maybe I have bitten off a little more than I can comfortably chew.
+But from time to time I get into situations where maybe I have bitten off a little more than I can comfortably chew.
 This is exactly how I felt while listening to Ed Kashi give his opening course intro and a little bit about his background, life and his amazing work.

 Mr. Kashi explained the technical and subjective elements that create a quality photograph.
-What struck me the most about what he was saying was the "emotional" focus in photography.
-"You have to care about the subject matter and the people you are photographing," was something he emphasized over and over again throughout the two day workshop.
+What struck me the most about what he was saying was the emotional focus in photography.
+"You have to care about the subject matter and the people you are photographing," was something he emphasized over and over again throughout the two-day workshop.

 We learned your photos should strive to tell a story and thus, have your viewers emotionally connect with the subject matter of your photos.
 Look to find something interesting or a new way of seeing an ordinary, everyday thing or situation.
 Basically, good photos pull the viewer in and have the ability to change peoples' perspective and ultimately, change the world.